Death is the only certainty in life – so a funeral is something that everyone will eventually have – but no one likes to plan ahead for it.

 The price of a coffin varies widely, depending on the style and size required.
 A very basic oak coffin can start from €550 but more elaborate ones could be €2,000 and more.

 Cremation is not very common in Ireland – probably because it is frowned upon by the Catholic church (or it used to be).
-There is only one crematorium – and that is in Glasnevin – Dublin Tel 01-8305211.
+There used to be just the one crematorium – in Glasnevin – Dublin – but in recent years 5 more have opened.

 Wreaths and floral tributes are common practice – although more families are asking for charity donations instead.